Timeline: Bidding war for Dollar Thrifty

 April 26, 2010 - Hertz agrees to buy Dollar Thrifty in a $1.2 billion deal that will make it the second-biggest U.S. car rental company.

-May 3 - Avis Budget says it was interested in making a "substantially higher" offer than Hertz.
+May 3 - Avis Budget says it is interested in making a "substantially higher" offer than Hertz.

+May 4 - Dollar Thrifty says it would be willing to entertain a higher offer from Avis.

+May 6 - Avis says it plans to begin due diligence for a possible bid that could top Hertz's offer.

 May 13 - Avis says it filed with U.S. regulators for antitrust approval for a potential acquisition of Dollar Thrifty.